You feel a lot of pressure to get things right, to do more, or to be better.

 How I Support Change

-Rather than applying a one-size-fits-all method, I tailor our work based on your needs, goals, and preferences.
-Whether we’re focusing on building coping skills, shifting unhelpful patterns, or reconnecting with your values, my approach is collaborative, respectful, and grounded in what works.
+I tailor our work to your needs, goals, and preferences.
+Whether we are focusing on building skills, shifting patterns that feel hard to change, or reconnecting with what matters to you, the approach is collaborative, thoughtful, and responsive.

-Above all, I aim to create a space that feels safe, thoughtful, and supportive, where therapy helps you feel more able to engage with your life in a way that feels meaningful and sustainable.
+I aim to create a space that feels steady and supportive, where therapy helps you engage more fully with your life.

 A stack of seven smooth, multicolored stones balanced on a pebble on a sandy beach, with waves and water in the background.